top355/DirettaRendererUPnP/README.md

 ### Q: What's better than a regular UPnP renderer?
 **A:** This renderer bypasses the OS audio stack by using the Diretta protocol.
 The audio goes directly from network to your Diretta Target to DAC, maintaining bit-perfect quality.

+### Q: Will there be a Windows version?
+**A:** No, Windows support is not planned.
+This is a one-person project and I prefer to focus on making the Linux version excellent.

+You can use **WSL2** to run the renderer on Windows, or consider dual-booting Linux.

+### Q: Can I pay for Windows support?
+**A:** Even with funding, I don't have the time to properly support Windows.
+If you're interested in a Windows port, consider hiring a developer to fork the project.

+### Q: Why is this free if it costs you time/money?
+**A:** I built this for myself and the audiophile community.
+It's a passion project, not a business.
+However, if you find it valuable, see the "Support" section below.
 ---

 ## Roadmap